-Site Life: Total site life including the fully
+Site Life: Total site life including the fully excavated quarry area

 Variables can and do impact tonnage and available airspace, and can include changes in disposal and diversion rates, natural disasters and other unforeseen market changes, etc.

 Density based off measurement from prior year.